-Even if the AG or the PDC disagree regarding the nature of reporting debt obligations, without the Committee conceding to his allegations, Mr. Morgan has identified a very small handful of instances he deems to be violations.
+Even if the AG or the PDC disagree regarding the nature of reporting debt obligations, without the Committee conceding to his allegations, Mr. Morgan has identified a handful of "violations."
 The Committee conscientiously reported the dollar amounts spent, the purpose of the expenditures, and the dates the expenditures were incurred.
 The public was never deprived of meaningful information by any of the Committee's actions here.

-This allegation should be dismissed outright.
+This allegation should also be dismissed outright.